commitsovercoffee/hope/README.md

 - Download the arch iso from [this](https://archlinux.org/download/) page and [verify](https://wiki.archlinux.org/title/Installation_guide#Verify_signature) the signature of your download.
 - Prepare the [USB flash installation medium](https://wiki.archlinux.org/title/USB_flash_installation_medium).
 (Do not use [these](https://wiki.archlinux.org/title/USB_flash_installation_medium#Inadvisable_methods) methods.)
 - Disable `secure boot`.
 Boot the live environment in UEFI mode.
-- Connect to the internet using one of following techniques :
+- Connect to the internet by plugging in an ethernet cable or using [iwctl](https://wiki.archlinux.org/title/Iwd#Connect_to_a_network).
-  - Plug in an ethernet cable.
-  - Authenticate to a wireless network using [iwctl](https://wiki.archlinux.org/title/Iwd#iwctl).
-  - Connect to a mobile network with the [mmcli](https://wiki.archlinux.org/title/Mobile_broadband_modem#ModemManager) utility.

 To check if you are connected to the internet.
 Run the command `ping archlinux.org`.